Longform AI is live!

 In their most basic forms, outbound marketing uses push tactics while inbound marketing uses pull tactics.

-Online marketing revolves around a set of key activities.
+Online marketing revolves around a set of key activities, these are important techniques for a successful inbound marketing campaign.
 Here are a few elements that you will need to master if you are going to promote your business with inbound marketing.

 Calls-to-action: Content is not complete without inviting the reader to act in some way.
 The action could be downloading an ebook in exchange for an email address.
 But it could also be to make a purchase now based on a discount offer.
 A call-to-action requires a landing page to further entice visitors to respond to an offer.

-Social media: These platforms are ways to promote content.
+Social media: These platforms are one of the best inbound marketing tools to promote content.
 They make it possible for your content to go viral and reach a lot of people.

 Emails: Emails are still a very effective tool to nurture an ongoing relationship with people who have expressed an interest in your products and services.
 You can send out an email newsletter with industry tips and best practices as well as great offers on your products.

 Content is the basis for inbound marketing, without content you have nothing much to draw your potential clients in.